|Nutrition Facts (per serving)|

 Add ice and an orange slice to a tall glass.

-Pour in the Prosecco, then Aperol.
+Pour in the prosecco, then Aperol.

-Add a splash of soda.
+Top off with a splash of soda.

-Serve and enjoy!
+Serve and enjoy.

-- It can also be made in any style of glass and it's commonly served in stemmed glassware (e.g., white wine glass) as well.
-For a shorter drink on the rocks, pick up your favorite old-fashioned glass.
+- Pour this drink as tall as you like or to fill your glass.
+It can also be made in any style of glass and it's commonly served in stemmed glassware, such as a white wine glass.
+For a shorter drink, pick up your favorite old-fashioned glass.